Where to stay in Honduras?

 If your priority is the reef and sea activities, the Islas de la Bahía are usually the best choice.
 Ideally, stay several nights in the same place to take advantage of good weather conditions and enjoy excursions without stress.
 Choosing well-located accommodation also helps you save time on local transportation.

-Culture and Mayan sites
+Culture and Maya sites

 For a more cultural experience, western Honduras is a great option, especially around Copán Ruinas.
 This stop pairs well with a beach stay, offering a different atmosphere and a generally slower pace.
 It’s also easy to include if you’re entering Honduras overland from Guatemala.